organisciak/dissertation/document/1_intro.md

 This simplifying assumption underlies this proposal.
 While keeping in mind the possibility that variance can stem from good or bad quality contributors, this study is pursuing an understanding of that second bias: when contributors introduce variance that is stimulated by differing interpretations of task, ones that deviate from the instructive or normative ways to approach the task.

+This assumption is not novel in areas of social research, but is neglected in crowdsourcing research.
+In views on intercoder reliability in tradition social science settings, reliability is treated as the responsibility of both the designer of the work and the workers themselves.
+In fact, bad workers are one of the last considerations when there are data problems.

+The inclusion of the researcher/coordinator as a responsible party has not been common in crowdsourcing research.
+Perhaps it is because participants in crowdsourcing are more abstract than a local worker or survey taker, or maybe because the history of the Internet has justifiably encouraged a level of aloofness against dishonestly, but this dissertation hopes to see if this oversight is detrimental.

 ### Intercoder reliability